 Getting a regular dental check-up is critical to maintaining your oral health.
 According to the American Dental Association, you should visit your dentist at least once every six months.
 This will allow your dentist to check for any oral health issues—such as cancer of the tongue—and receive a thorough professional cleaning.

 Do you want to schedule your next check-up?
-Contact Downtown Dental today!
+Contact your local River North or Loop dentist today!